bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 ![JWT Signature](https://storage.googleapis.com/bigcommerce-production-dev-center/images/verify-signature.png "Signature")

-6. Copy the login token from the encoded box and paste it into the access point URL replacing the `{token}` parameter.
+6. Copy the login token from the encoded box and paste it into the access point URL, replacing the `{token}` parameter.
 </br>
 Example: